Soul Sista

-Soul Sista is the debut studio album by American R&B singer KeKe Wyatt.
+Soul Sista is the debut studio album by American singer KeKe Wyatt.
 It was released on November 13, 2001, by MCA Records.
-The album's writing and production was entirely credited to Steve Huff.
-The album debuted at number 33 on the US Billboard 200.
-The album has been certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies within the United States.
+The album's writing and production was entirely credited to Steve "Stone" Huff.
+Soul Sista debuted at number 33 on the US Billboard 200.
+It has been certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies within the United States.